vinceskahan/v5wiki/gw1000-recipe.md

 ### Verify that the interceptor can receive data

-Run the interceptor directly.
+In a terminal window, run the interceptor directly.
 You must use `sudo` for this since the interceptor will listen on port 80; root permission is needed to listen on any port less than 1000.
 ```
 sudo PYTHONPATH=/usr/share/weewx python3 /usr/share/weewx/user/interceptor.py --device=fineoffset-bridge --debug
 ```

-Now enter a URL in a web browser that is kind of like the URL that the GW1000 emits.
+Now enter a URL in a web browser.
+This URL is typical of the URL that the GW1000 emits.
 Replace the IP address `192.168.76.18` with the IP address of the computer running weeWX.
 ```
 http://192.168.76.18/data/report?PASSKEY=AAAA7BE0B6C0FAD155BB6C7C01190EBD&stationtype=GW1000B_V1.5.5&dateutc=2019-12-29+16:27:27&tempinf=67.1&humidityin=39&baromrelin=30.138&baromabsin=30.138&freq=915M&model=GW1000
 ```